 Other Grand Prix–Boston Trials will be run throughout North America in the weeks leading up to the Grand Prix.
 Each offers at least 1 Third-Round bye to Grand Prix–Boston.

-Side events at Grand Prix–Boston include a Pro Tour–Yokahama Qualifier and a Junior Super Series Challenge.
+Side events at Grand Prix–Boston include a Pro Tour – Philadelphia Qualifier, a 2005 Junior Super Series Challenge, plus many others.

-A complete Grand Prix–Boston side event schedule can be found at www.GrandPrixBoston.com
+A complete Grand Prix– Boston side event schedule can be found at Yourmovegames.com or TJCollect.com

 Wizards of the Coast, Magic: The Gathering, Magic, Champions/Betrayers/Saviors of Kamigawa, DCI, and Magic: The Gathering Pro Tour are trademarks of Wizards of the Coast, Inc.